 This highly detailed process involves plenty of patience, time, and will power in order to ensure efficient QA.
 Fortunately, tools are available to us in order to speed up the software testing process, as well as make our lives as testers easier.

 Here are 15 of the best tools that are widely used by software testers:

 This test management tool is best known for its convenience.
 Without needing to switch between other tools, QAComplete lets you manage all requirements, test, and bugs.
 This is made possible with the tool’s central hub, which allows users to navigate through and create reports on all their previous and current tests.

 WebLOAD is a testing tool for web and mobile applications.
 Developed under RadView Software, this tool simulates user engagements so that testers can observe and efficiently test against bottlenecks in an app.

-QaTraq is a testing tool that’s pefect for creating, running, and recording test cases.
-It provides users with a clear framework that encompasses the entire testing process, and refines the management and control aspect of the test runs.
+QaTraq is a testing tool that’s perfect for creating, running, and recording test cases.
+It provides users with a clear framework that encompasses the entire testing process and refines the management and control aspect of the test runs.

 Another web page performance tester, Loadster, is well-loved due to its accessibility to users.
 Like all testing tools, Loadster simulates user data based on actual interactions with the site.
 Aside from this, it also handles cookies, sessions, and other forms of data to ensure lesser downtime and zero crashes occur for better user engagements.